2011–12 The Citadel Bulldogs basketball team: Schedule

-The 2011–12 Bulldogs opened the regular season in Colorado Springs, CO for the inaugural All-Military Classic, featuring Army, VMI, and host Air Force.
-The non-conference schedule featured home tilts with in-state rivals Clemson, Coastal Carolina and Charleston Southern as well as road games at James Madison, Denver, and Tennessee.
-The Southern Conference slate began with three straight road games and featured home and home matchups with South Division foes College of Charleston, Wofford, Furman, Davidson, and Georgia Southern.
-Cross divisional teams that Bulldogs faced twice were UNC Greensboro and Elon.
+The 2011–12 Bulldogs opened the regular season in Colorado Springs, Colorado for the inaugural All-Military Classic, featuring Army, VMI and host Air Force.
+The non-conference schedule featured home tilts with in-state rivals Clemson, Coastal Carolina and Charleston Southern as well as road games at James Madison, Denver and Tennessee.
+The Southern Conference slate began with three straight road games and featured home and home matchups with South Division foes College of Charleston, Wofford, Furman, Davidson and Georgia Southern.
+Cross-divisional teams that Bulldogs faced twice were UNC Greensboro and Elon.
 North Division opponents Samford and Appalachian State visited McAlister Field House, while the Bulldogs traveled to Western Carolina and Chattanooga.
 The regular season slate closed with three straight cross-divisional games before the finale with rival College of Charleston.
 No team on the schedule was included in the Preseason Top 25 or the Top 25 during the season.